vemiz/firstWordpressTheme/readme.md

 # My first wordpress theme
 :warning: This is my first theme :warning:
+Recommend you dont use this as long as this message still stands...

 ## Installing
 This is the software I use: